MIT-LCP/Shakespeare-Method/README.md

 + uses python3 environment b/c bloatectomy needs *python >= 3.7*

 Uses modified bloatectomy code to remove duplicate sections of text within an admission's concatenated notes.
+For details about how the package works and our reasons for developing it, read the paper here https://github.com/MIT-LCP/bloatectomy/blob/master/bloatectomy_paper.pdf

+To acknowledge use of the Bloatectomy software, please cite the DOI provided via Zenodo:

+Summer K. Rankin, Roselie Bright, & Katherine Dowdy.
+(2020, June 26).
+Bloatectomy (Version v0.0.12).
+Zenodo. http://doi.org/10.5281/zenodo.3909030

 **Input**: postgres tables
 ```